moorepants/learn-multibody-dynamics/lagrange.rst

 This raises the questions: when should each alternative method be used?

 For constrained systems, Kane's method has the advantage that the equations of motion are given for a set of independent generalized speeds only.
+In other words, Kane's method gives a minimal set of equations.
 This can give rise to simplified equations, additional insight, and numerically more efficient simulation.
 This also gives the benefit that Lagrange multipliers are not needed when solving constrained systems with Kane's method.

-Furthermore, the connection from Kane's method to vector mechanics, that is, Newton's law's, is clearer, which can provide additional insight, and make it easier to encorporate non-conservative forces such as friction.
+Furthermore, the connection from Kane's method to vector mechanics, that is, Newton's laws, is clearer, which can provide additional insight, and make it easier to encorporate non-conservative forces such as friction.

-On the other hand, the Lagrange method only requires energies velocities as input, for which only the velocities of the bodies are needed.
+On the other hand, the Lagrange method only requires energies as input, for which only the velocities of the bodies are needed.
 This is can be simpler to derive than the accelerations which are needed for Kane's method.